Meet our non-executive board

 A qualified lawyer, Paul began his career in 1992 with Clifford Chance, London before moving to Investment Banking at Credit Suisse in 1997 and currently manages Investment Portfolios for his diverse Client base.
 A law graduate, he also holds a Masters in Economics and International Relations and a C.E.S.C.E in EU Law.
 Paul is Chairman of a paediatric pharmaceutical company, a Managing Partner of an Israeli Venture Capital Fund and Trustee of Nefesh b’Nefesh UK.

-For the last six years he was President of the United Synagogue.
+He was previously President of the United Synagogue.
 In that capacity he led the appointment of the new Chief Rabbi, appointed a new CEO and led a strategic review that set the direction of the charity for years to come.
 He also oversaw the expansion of the organisation with the addition of several new communities.

 He is currently involved with two business activities – an investment company specialising in sustainable agriculture in the third world, and a UK commercial property business.